-In most cases, you cannot borrow your down payment.
+In most cases, you can’t borrow your down payment.
 If borrowed, it must fit within your GDS / TDS ratios.

-If you are receiving your down payment directly from a family member, the lender will require them to sign a “gift letter” stating that the funds are not repayable.
+If you’re getting your down payment directly from a family member, the lender will require them to sign a “gift letter” stating that the funds are not repayable.

 Mortgage Application Fee

-This fee does not apply to all mortgage applicants.
+This fee doesn’t apply to all mortgage applicants.
 It largely depends on your financial position and what type of mortgage you need.

-If you have good credit and fit the criteria of an “A” lender (think big banks), there is usually no fee.
+If you have good credit and fit the criteria of an “A” lender (think big banks), there’s usually no fee.
 This is true whether you approach the bank directly or use a skilled mortgage broker.

-If, however, your credit or job situation requires you to use a “B” lender (called equity lenders) or to secure private financing, there is usually a fee.
+If, however, your credit or job situation requires you to use a “B” lender (called equity lenders) or to secure private financing, there’s usually an application fee.

-Fees range from 1 to 2 percent, depending on circumstances.
-Typically, one percent goes to the broker and one percent to the lender.
+Fees range from 1-2%, depending on circumstances.
+Typically, 1% goes to the broker and 1% to the lender.
 Private loans always carry a 2% fee.

 With “B” lenders, you usually pay this fee up front, which can really add to your out-of-pocket expenses on closing.
-With private funds, your fee is paid out of the loan proceeds.
+With private funds, your fee is built into your monthly payments.

-Whether this fee is reasonable is entirely subjective.
-For many it may seem high, but if it enables you to fulfill a need, or the dream of home ownership, it may be justifiable.
+Whether this fee is “reasonable” is entirely subjective.
+For many it may seem high, but if its the only way for you to fulfill a need, or to achieve your dream of home ownership, it may be justifiable.

 Side note: If you have a 20% down payment and need to use private funding for the remaining 80%, a 2% fee is about the same as what the Canadian Housing and Mortgage Corporation charges for mortgages with smaller down payments.